vvinay17/Vinay_Vuppala_Project_Manager/README.txt

 ### 👋 About Me

-I'm a **Technical Project Manager** with **6+ years of experience** across Business Analyst, Product Owner, and Technical Project Manager roles at organizations like RealPage, Mastercard, and Bank of America.
+I'm a **Technical Project Manager** with **6+ years of experience** across Business Specialist, Business Analyst/Product Owner, and Technical Project Manager roles at organizations like RealPage, Mastercard, and Bank of America.
 That path means I don't just manage timelines — I understand the data behind the decisions, the backlog behind the roadmap, and the stakeholders behind the sign-off.

 I specialize in: